 If you’re visiting and looking for a good way to spend a day in Virginia's Blue Ridge, we have some suggestions!

 Float the Roanoke River: Cool down and enjoy a relaxing float on the Roanoke River Blueway.
 Roanoke Mountain Adventures is located on the Roanoke River Greenway & Blueway in the charming Wasena Neighborhood and offers tube & kayak rentals, as well as bike rentals.
-As a special for USA Cycling visitors, Roanoke Mountain Adventures is offering a 15% discount on tube and kayak shuttles when you use the special USAC promo code at checkout.
 Book your float >

 Virginia Museum of Transportation: Located in Downtown Roanoke, the Virginia Museum of Transportation is an impressive display of Roanoke's rich railroad history.
 The museum features a railyard with an impressive collection of locomotives, many of which were designed and built at Norfolk & Western's shops in Roanoke.
 VMT Website >